optyfr/JRomManager/README.md

 # JRomManager

-A Rom Manager entirely written in Java
+A Rom Manager entirely written in Java and released under GPL v3

+## Technical
+_Minimal developpement requirements_:
+- Eclipse Oxygen for Java with WindowBuilder feature
+- Java 8
+- Apache Commons IO 2.6

+_Minimal usage requirements_:
+- 1GB Free Ram (2GB or more with Software Lists and/or MultiCore feature)
+- Any OS with Java 8 or better

 ## Current Features
 - Zip support